Assessing Your Starting Point

 Gamify Your Progress

-• Set reverse milestones: subtract one second from your course time each week, or decrease failed obstacle attempts by 20%.
+• Set reverse milestones: subtract one second from course time each week, or decrease failed obstacle attempts by 20%.

 Social and Group Dynamics